Scientific Method Steps – Guidelines to the scientific problem-solving process

 - Experiment – Conduct a test to find out if your hypothesis is right or not

-- Collect and Analyze data – Take measurements and graph data
+- Collect and Analyze data – Observe, take measurements and graph the data

 - Conclusion – Decide if your hypothesis was correct or not